 Pledges Receivable reflects unconditional promises to give.
 Receivables are classified as current if they are scheduled for payment within one year, and non-current when the expected payment date exceeds one year.
-As of December 31, 2015, the non-current pledges were due within two years.
+As of December 31, 2017 and 2016, the non-current pledges were due within two years.
 Promises to give with expected payment dates that extend beyond one year are discounted to their present value when such amounts are considered material.

 Management periodically reviews specific grants, commitments and agreements to determine if any balances are uncollectible.
 Management believes that all receivables are collectible; therefore, no allowance for doubtful amounts has been established.
 If balances due are determined to be uncollectible in subsequent periods, an allowance will be established at that time.
-For the year ended December 31, 2015, there were no losses on uncollectible pledges receivable.
+For the years ended December 31, 2017 and 2016, there were no losses on uncollectible pledges receivable.